Emergency Medical Services

-Fire District 7 is committed to continuously evaluating the needs of the community, current medical practice, and internal data in order to provide the right care, at the right price, at the right time.
+Snohomish Regional Fire & Rescue is committed to continuously evaluating the needs of the community, current medical practice, and internal data in order to provide the right care, at the right price, at the right time.
 We measure this by the following vision, mission, and objectives that drive emergency medical service delivery to our citizens.

 Our mission in the EMS Division is to provide the highest quality, evidence based, pre-hospital medical care to our communities.
 We do this through: